javers/javers.github.io/features.md

 **The Complete Solution for Data Auditing and Compliance**
 <br/>
-In today’s data-driven world, businesses need to know exactly what changed, when, and by whom.
-JaVers makes auditing your data effortless—tracking every change at the object level, whether you use **SQL** or **NoSQL** databases.
+In today’s data-driven world, data audit is more important than ever.
+Businesses need to know exactly what changed in their data, when the change occurred, and who made it.
+JaVers makes auditing your data effortless — tracking every change at the object level, whether you use **SQL** or **NoSQL** databases.

-This is especially critical in **regulated industries** like finance, healthcare, and legal sectors, where **compliance and accountability** aren’t optional—they’re essential.
+Data audit is especially critical in **regulated industries** like finance, healthcare, and legal sectors, where **compliance and accountability** aren’t optional—they’re essential.
 JaVers helps you maintain a clear, reliable history of your data, so you can make confident decisions,